matteogastaldello/TinyCI-HUB/README.md

 Other parts of "configuration.h" refers to MQTT server configuration.
 This lines can be edited only if also the configuration of the web platform are edited accordingly!

+After setting these variables you only need to compile the project with Platform.IO and upload to the board.
+If you want to monitor the status of the device you can connect it to a Serial Monitor (BaudRate '9600', Bits '8', Parity 'None', Stop Bits '1')

 ## Code Highlights

 | Function | Description |